 Since our inception, our goal has been to nourish our community in everything we do.
 One way that we do that is through strategic partnerships with local organizations and community members who share our values.
 We are especially proud of our special partnership with the Gallatin Valley Food Bank -- to whom we donate nearly 10,000 pounds of food per year.
-Our Subscription members help support these giving efforts by participating in Donation Subscriptions, which you can read more about here.

 We have a great partnership with Roots Kitchen and Cannery, who cans a number of our summer crops to allow us to provide our Subscription members with a much bigger diversity of summer treats year-round.
 The items we asked Roots Kitchen to make for us this year include dill pickles, dilly beans, curried carrots, pickled beets, banana peppers, sliced jalapenos, and hot sauce.

 We also have a partnership with Root Cellar Foods (not to be confused with Roots Kitchen and Cannery), who processes our Roma tomatoes and bell peppers and freezes them for us to put into our winter vegetable shares.